lammps/lammps/doc/src/Tools.rst

 regular cmake command can be used after that).
-After building the libraries and executables, you can build the target 'zip' (i.e. ``cmake --build <build dir> --target zip`` or ``make zip`` to stage all installable files into a LAMMPS_GUI folder and then run a script to copy all required dependencies, some other files, and create a zip file from it.
+After building the libraries and executables, you can build the target 'zip' (i.e. ``cmake --build <build dir> --target zip`` or ``make zip`` to stage all installed files into a LAMMPS_GUI folder and then run a script to copy all required dependencies, some other files, and create a zip file from it.